Fundamental Sales and Marketing Alignment Strategies

 2. Easy website navigation so they can find the information they are looking for.

-4. Opportunities to self-select into the sales process: Going back to our example of someone walking into a physical place of business: If that person were hanging around and examining the merchandise in detail, typically, a salesperson would see if they needed help or had questions.
+4. Opportunities to self-select into the sales process: Going back to our example of someone walking into a physical place of business, if that person were hanging around and examining the merchandise in detail, typically, a salesperson would see if they needed help or had questions.

 Since, other than live chat, a salesperson can’t walk up to a website visitor and engage in a conversation, marketers need to ensure there are many opportunities to indicate sales-readiness.
 Here are a few ideas: